alistairjohnstone/alistairjohnstone.github.io/_posts/2020-06-30-using-facebook-prophet-in-google-sheets.md

 RUN pip install pydantic
 {% endhighlight %}

-Once you’ve containerized your API you can [deploy to Cloud Run](https://cloud.google.com/run/docs/quickstarts/build-and-deploy).
+Once you’ve containerized your API you're ready to  [deploy your API to Cloud Run](https://cloud.google.com/run/docs/quickstarts/build-and-deploy).
 Once complete, you’ll be given a URL like the one shown below, which will be used as the API endpoint in our Apps Script.

 <amp-img src="/assets/images/cloud-run.png" width="861" height="297" layout="responsive"></amp-img>